 In the PoC development process, we took the following requirements into account:

 The main HMI view was inspired by the client’s existing product.
-Without introducing a revolution in the functionalities, we redesigned the view to increase the user experience and make it easier to navigate.
+Without introducing a revolution in features and functionalities, we redesigned the view to increase the user experience and make it easier to operate and navigate.

 The UI project, designed in Figma, was imported to Qt Design Studio alongside a bought 3D excavator model.
-Using the WYSIWYG editor to implement simple functionalities and QML code for more complex components, we made all the elements come together as an interactive demo.
-Even though our Qt experts say they’re more adept at 2D, they hardly had any issues while working in the 3D environment.
-That’s mostly because all the changes introduced in the code are visible in real-time in the demo preview.
+Using the WYSIWYG editor to implement simple functionalities and features, and QML code for more complex components, we made all the elements come together as an interactive demo.
+Even though our Qt experts say they’re more adept at 2D programs, they hardly had any issues while working in the 3D environment.
+That’s mostly because all the changes introduced in the source code are visible in real-time in the demo preview.

-Thanks to the partnership between Spyrosoft and The Qt Company, we have huge support from the technology provider, as well as broad access to their products, including beta and premium ones.
-In case of any problems or need for a consultation, we can count on specialists from the Qt side.
+Thanks to the partnership between Spyrosoft and The Qt Company, we have huge support from the Qt technology provider, as well as broad access to their products, including beta, premium and commercial licenses.
+In case of any problems while creating the demo example or a need for a consultation, we can count on specialists from the Qt side.

 For the client to interact with the demo via an internet browser without needing to install data locally, we made the demo available in WebAssembly format.

-3D excavator demo with future development in mind
+3D excavator demo in Qt Quick 3D with future development in mind

-As this article is about proof of concept, we could end it here.
-Nevertheless, I’d like to cover a few more topics about the project’s future development.
+As this article is about a proof of concept built fast in Qt, we could end it here.
+Nevertheless, I’d like to cover a few more details and examples about the project’s future development.

 First, safety features.
 While developing an interactive HMI application to control a machine, we implement components responsible for rendering critical safety interface elements.
 Those are speedometer, tachometer or, in the case of an excavator, information about a failure in the machine itself or a threat to its operation.
-If a failure or error occurs in the graphical interface, the safe renderer will provide the basic interface with the data necessary to drive the machine safely.
+If a failure or error occurs in the graphical interface, the safe renderer will provide the basic interface with the data necessary to drive the machine safely and maintain full control.

 Second, the digital twin.
 A digital twin is a virtual copy of the physical equipment that simulates its operation.
 It takes into account the parameters of the machine but also external factors such as slope, loading weight or weather conditions.
 The digital twin allows us to visualise the actual use cases of the machine operation under different conditions without testing “in production” from the operator’s cab.